carlosgeos/bikecounter/README.md

 This application uses the data from [this Brussels Open Data Store](http://opendatastore.brussels/fr/dataset/bike-counting-poles).

 The GeoJSON resource works just fine.
+The CSV does not give the time in UTC (minor disadvantage).

-## Fetching and saving data from the online counter
+## Fetching and saving data from the online counter to populate a database

 Have the environment variables: